arnaudNYC/vscode-nextjs13-snippets/README.md

 ## How to Use

-1. In a `.tsx` file in VSCode, type the prefix associated with the desired snippet.
+1. Open a .tsx file in VSCode.
-2. Press `Enter` or `Tab` to insert the snippet.
+1. Input the prefix corresponding to the snippet you wish to use.
+1. Either press Enter or Tab to integrate the snippet into your file.
-3. Use the tab key to navigate between placeholders and fill in the desired values.
+1. Utilize the tab key to seamlessly switch between placeholders, enabling you to input the desired values.

 ## Snippets

 ### Component with props

-**Usage:** `nscp ->`
+**Usage:** `nscp →`

 **Generated Code:**